Andrekukshinov/contribution_mjs/for/for_theory.md

 here the logics is the same.

+####TASKS:
+1. Fix the code.
+(Write anything after break).
+2. 3.Write a program that will print all numbers from zero up to given, skipping each 3rd.
+3. Sum of skipped.
+Write a program that will consume 2 args: the first is number to skip, the second to iterate till.
+Program should count sum of all skipped numbers.
+4. Number to break.
+Write a program that will consume 2 args: the first is number to break on, the second to iterate till, if number to iterate till is less than to break with -> sout("iterating till the end") and print all the numbers till the end, otherwise all numbers till toBreakWith.

 ***
 ###Infinite loops
 Basically, the main job of any loop is to run the same block of code definite amount of times, this is achieved